liqun1981/sea_ice_prediction/README.md

  -  Easier to explain and interpret
  -  Typically less sensetive to outliers
  - 	Don't require scaling of variables
- - 	Don't require de-seasonlization to treat time
+ - 	Don't require de-seasonlization to treat time dependency
  -  Empirical strength

+ *** Why not? we don't have a lot of data ! so we might have a problem of over-fitting with these models or prediction problems based on too small sub-sample.

 ## Future steps